scaleoutsean/eseries-perf-analyzer/README.md

 Add another collector service (e.g. `collector-ef300c`) to `docker-compose.yaml`, build it and start it.
 You may use the same (existing) or own (new) InfluxDB database instance.
 Enter the `utils` container or use Collector to create it in advance.
 You may also just run collector with `--dbName` to have it created automatically.

-**NOTE:** pay attetion to Prometheus ports if you use them.
+**NOTE:** pay attention to Prometheus ports if you use them.
 Multiple collectors in same Docker Compose need different external ports for Prometheus exporter.

 To remove a collector that monitors an array, run `docker compose down <collector-name>`, enter the `utils` container to drop the database - if it's not shared with other collectors.